Water Heater Repair & Installation

 Keep the top of the water heater clean.
 If you notice water dripping on the water heater from any piping, contact an Anthony plumber to have the leak repaired.

-Keep the space around your water heater clean and free of dirt, boxes, paint cans, aerosol cans, household cleaners and trash.
+Keep the space around your water heater clean and free of dirt, boxes, paint cans, aerosol cans, household cleaners, and trash.
 It is important to keep the heater accessible for proper operation and easy maintenance.

 High Efficient Water Heaters

-When those requiring water heater repair in Kansas City MO ask us about a high efficient tank water heater, we have 2 recommendations.
+When those requiring water heater repair in Kansas City MO ask us about a high-efficiency tank water heater, we have 2 recommendations.
 The FX is the highest efficiency, direct change water heater on the market.
 Direct change means we can use your existing flue pipe and existing gas line.
 When the burner comes on in a standard tank water heater, it pulls combustible air in, but unfortunately pushes that heat out at the same rate, which means a lot of that heat is going up through your roof instead of going into your water.
 What makes the FX different is its patented air-intake system.
-It has an exterior fan which pushes air into the combustion chamber, creating a turbo-charged effect.
+It has an exterior fan that pushes air into the combustion chamber, creating a turbo-charged effect.
 The tighter baffling system traps more of the heat and transfers it into the water so less heat is escaping through your roof.
-Another benefit is the electronic ignition which means no more standing pilot light, and it also has an electronic temperature control.
+Another benefit is the electronic ignition which means no more standing pilot light, and it also has electronic temperature control.